esbmc/esbmc/BUILDING.md

 It is recommended that the RAM should be 6 GB at least.

-Before starting, note that ESBMC is mainly distributed under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), so please make sure to read it carefully.
+Before starting, note that ESBMC is mainly distributed under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), so please read it carefully.

 ## Dependency overview